Scar Treatment

 Always keep in mind that scar treatment takes commitment and perseverance.
 With patience and determination, your efforts will likely pay off.
 Consistently applying Mederma® products once daily for the duration of your treatment is likely to show satisfying results as it has done for so many of those who have used Mederma® before [13,14].

-Mederma® Scar Cream for Kids
+Mederma® Scar Gel for Kids

 Scar Cream